Integrity commissioner’s exoneration of Patrick Brown’s hockey excursions riddled with inconsistencies

 Examining the City’s mask by-law and its amendments, The Pointer was unable to determine how this was the case.
 Bylaw 135-2020 states masks must be worn in all public establishments including “indoor community, sports and recreational facilities, and clubhouses”.
 Someone engaged in athletic or fitness activities doesn’t have to wear a mask, as long as their activity is within the Emergency Orders.
 There is no mention of private gatherings.

-In Sheikh’s report, Morrison states if Brown was in the building on August 4 and was a participant, he did not have to wear a mask.
+In Sheikh’s report, Paul Morrison, the City's director of bylaw enforcement, states if Brown was in the building on August 4 and was a participant, he did not have to wear a mask.
 Brown reiterated many times in Sheikh’s report he was not there to play that day.
 It’s unclear why Sheikh accepted this but also used Morrison’s mask justification that only applies to “participants”.

 Section 12 (7) of the bylaw also stipulates employees of a municipality don’t have to wear a mask in an area not for public access.
 Morrison confirmed this in Sheikh’s report, noting “if Mayor Brown was not there as a participant but as an employee or agent of the City of Brampton, Mayor Brown was not required to wear a mask.”
 In no point throughout Sheikh’s investigation does Brown state he was there as an employee.
 He stated he “dropped in to see his friends before returning to his next scheduled event.”